 Q: What, exactly, is drug trafficking?

-A: Drug trafficking is knowingly selling or offering to sell a controlled substance.
-A person also commits the offense of drug trafficking by shipping, transporting, delivering, or preparing a controlled substance for shipment/transportation/delivery when the person has reason to believe the recipient intends to sell the controlled substance.
+A: Drug trafficking is knowingly selling or offering to sell a controlled substance or a controlled substance analog.
+A person also commits the offense of drug trafficking by shipping, transporting, delivering, or preparing a controlled substance (or controlled substance analog) for shipment/transportation/delivery when the person has reason to believe the recipient intends to sell the controlled substance.